Who We Are

 Martha Escudero

-I was born in Boyle Heights to immigrant parents from Mexic, and grew up in East LA and Southeast LA areas.
+I was born in Boyle Heights to immigrant parents from Mexico, and grew up in East LA and Southeast LA areas.
 It was a working class family of five.
 Both my parents worked in factory industry.
 Even though we struggled, homeownership was a possibility during that time.
-Although I am born and raised in this country, have a Bachelor’s degree, homeownership has not been possible for me as an adult.
+Although I am born and raised in this country, have a Bachelor’s degree, homeownership has not been possible for me as an adult. -

 -